Democrat Jerrold Nadler wins reelection to U.S. House in New York's 12th Congressional District - NewsBreak

 Related

-Democrat Kim Schrier wins reelection to U.S. House in Washington's 8th Congressional District
+Democrat Anna Eshoo wins reelection to U.S. House in California's 16th Congressional District

-WASHINGTON (AP) — Democrat Kim Schrier wins reelection to U.S. House in Washington's 8th Congressional District.
+WASHINGTON (AP) — Democrat Anna Eshoo wins reelection to U.S. House in California's 16th Congressional District.
 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

 Democrat Eric Sorensen wins election to U.S. House in Illinois' 17th Congressional District